Braintree branch line: History

 The section from Maldon to Witham was constructed as double-track, however one track was lifted during the period of the Crimean War (1854–56) and sold to the War Office.

 The Bishop's Stortford–Braintree branch line, built by the Great Eastern Railway (GER), was opened in 1869.
 This created a route from Maldon through to the West Anglia Main Line.

 The line was extended from Maldon to Woodham Ferrers in 1889.

 In 1923, both lines became part of the London and North Eastern Railway (LNER).

 During the Second World War passenger services on the section between Maldon East and Heybridge and Woodham Ferrers were withdrawn and never reinstated.

 The Bishop's Stortford–Braintree branch closed to passenger traffic in 1952 and then to freight in 1971.
+A railbus was tried in the early 1960s on the branches from Witham to Maldon East and Braintree.
 The section from Maldon East and Heybridge to Witham was closed to passengers following the Beeching cuts to the railways in 1964, although goods services on that section continued until 1966.
-Conversely, the Witham-Braintree section saw an upsurge in passengers after a railbus was tried in the early 1960s, which was then replaced by a diesel multiple unit.
+Conversely, the Witham-Braintree section saw an upsurge in passengers, and the railbus was then replaced by a diesel multiple unit to give sufficient capacity.
+The line was electrified in October 1977, becoming a rare example of a single-track electrified passenger line in Britain.
+Most trains then ran through to London.

 The franchise for the line is currently held by Greater Anglia.